Why omnichannel marketing trumps multi-channel strategy (and how to get it right)

 1. Invest more in internal alignment than you think you need to

-“Omnichannel marketing” may be a misnomer because an omnichannel approach requires a lot more than marketing to pull off.
+For starters, “omnichannel marketing” may be a misnomer.
+An omnichannel approach requires a lot more than marketing to pull off.

-Jessica Totillo Coster, ecommerce & email marketing strategist at eCommerce Badassery, says, “The biggest challenge I see with brands that want to launch an integrated marketing campaign is a lack of organization and processes.”
+Jessica Totillo Coster, ecommerce and email marketing strategist at eCommerce Badassery, says tThe biggest challenge she sees with brands that want to launch an omnichannel integrated marketing campaign is “a lack of organization and processes.”

 Jessica Totillo Coster